mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

     | gatekeeper.mutation.http-proxy                   | mutations.podProxySettings.httpProxy  |
     | gatekeeper.mutation.https-proxy                  | mutations.podProxySettings.httpsProxy |

-    If the values in the Gatekeeper `Addon` resource already match the values from the `kubeaddons-remap-values` ConfigMap in `kubeaddons` namespace, then there is no need to updating anything.
+    If the values in the Gatekeeper `Addon` resource already match the values from the `kubeaddons-remap-values` ConfigMap in `kubeaddons` namespace, then there is no need to update anything.
 If not, edit the Gatekeeper `Addon` to reflect the above value remapping:

     ```bash
     kubectl edit addon -nkubeaddons gatekeeper